 The Chinese character for thought (念) is made up of the characters for now (今) and mind (心).
-So a thought is what is present in one’s awareness (heart).
-This awareness (heart) is light and can also be medicine.
-Whenever people look at things and perceive them without discriminating, this is the light of essence.
-It is like a mirror reflecting without intending to do so.
-A moment later, it becomes the light of discriminating awareness.
-A mirror is not a mirror if it still contains the previous image.
-If there is discriminating awareness in light, then what kind of light is that?
+So a thought is what is present in one’s mind.
+The mind is light; the mind is elixir.
+When we look at things and perceive them without discrimination, this is the light of essence.
+It is like a mirror reflecting without intention.
+But a moment later, the mind starts making distinctions, and it becomes the light of discriminating awareness.
+A mirror is not a mirror any more if the previous image still lingers in it.
+If there is discriminating awareness in light, the light is no longer the primordial light!

-When one first begins to study the awareness of seeing through “the eight attributions”, one understands that the first seven can be attributed to something.
-Not being able to understand the awareness of seeing yet, the practitioner uses it as a crutch.
-But ultimately as long as the awareness of seeing still carries the eight consciousnesses with it, it can still attributed.
+When one first begins to study “the eight attributions”, one easily understands that the first seven are attributable.
+Not being able to grasp the essence of seeing yet, the practitioner uses it as a crutch.
+Ultimately though, as long as the awareness of seeing still carries the eight consciousnesses with it, it can still attributed.
 Only when this last point is broken through, does one reach real awareness of seeing, which cannot be attributed anymore.

-When turning the light around, it is the primary unattributable light that needs to be turned around, so that not a single discriminating thought is applied.
-What causes you to flow and wander is just the six roots (sense organs); but what enables you to attain enlightenment is also just the six roots (sense organs).
-But the fact that dust (internal and external stimuli) and discriminating awareness are not used at all, means that rather than using the roots (sense organs), one uses the awareness of seeing in the roots (sense organs).
+When we talk about turning the light around, it means turning the primordial unattributable light around, so that not a single discriminating thought is applied.
+What causes your mind to flow and wander is the six roots (sense organs); but what enables you to attain enlightenment is also these six roots (sense organs).
+Here the dust (internal and external stimuli) and discriminating awareness are not used at all, meaning that we don’t use the roots (sense organs), but rather we use the essence (of seeing) in the roots (sense organs).